This post may contain affiliate links. Please see our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 For this variation, I’ve sliced the cake in half, filled with raspberry jam, cream and a ring of fresh raspberries around the edges.
-Then sandwich with the other half of the cake and pile with matcha whipped cream.
-It’s so delicious and it’s a real celebration cake.
+Then, sandwich with the other half of the cake and pile with matcha whipped cream.
+It’s so delicious and it’s a real celebration cake (just like my fresh summer berry cake or my Chocolate Layer Cake).

 close up of chocolate raspberry cake.